the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The "Dismiss" button should work again.

 However, nothing stops the application from sending an API request on each search submit.
 Even though there might be already a result, there is no check that prevents the request.
-The cache functionality is not complete yet.
-The last step would be to prevent the request when a result is available in the cache.
+Thus the cache functionality is not complete yet.
+It caches the results, but it doesn't make use of them.
+The last step would be to prevent the API request when a result is available in the cache.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~